Kometa-Team/Kometa/docs/defaults/chart/other.md

 # Other Charts Collections

-The `other_chart` Default Metadata File is used to create collections based on other Charts.
+The `other_chart` Default Collection File is used to create collections based on other Charts.

 ![](../images/chartother.png)